copyrite/LwotcMinimalText/XComGame.md

 * The critical chance provided by Biggest Booms cannot be modified in any way.

 ## Blademaster
-+1 to melee damage. +10 Aim with melee attacks.
++1 melee damage. +10 Aim with melee attacks.

 ## Bladestorm
 You will reaction attack with your {% BOUND_WEAPON_NAME %} enemies that enter, exit or attack from melee range on enemy turns.